“I will surely assemble all of you, O Jacob,

 And the opening of the prison to those who are bound;

 2a To proclaim the acceptable year of the Lord,”

-When Jesus returns to rule the world from His capitol, Jerusalem, He will set everything right.
-You will either with Him or against Him and I assure you: Against Him doesn’t end well.
-Look at the scripture below from Psalm 2:6-9
+When Jesus returns to rule the world from His capitol, Jerusalem, He will indeed set everything right.
+People of the earth will either be on the right side, with Him, or on the wrong side, against Him; and I assure you: Against Him doesn’t end well. 😓

 “Yet I have set My King

 Today I have begotten You.